magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 ## Script Loading

-PySpigot loads and runs all scripts in the scripts folder (including scripts within subfolders) automatically on plugin load or server start.
+PySpigot loads and runs all scripts in the scripts folder (including scripts within subfolders) automatically on plugin load or server start, unless if the script is marked as disabled, or its `auto-load` option is set to `false`.
 Script load order is determined by load priority, as defined in the `script_options.yml` file.
 Scripts that don't specify a load priority will inherit the default load priority specified in the `script-option-defaults` section of the `config.yml`.
 Scripts that have the same load priority are loaded in alphabetical order.

 Scripts can also be manually loaded using the load command: